sivertheisholt/FarmFresh/README.md

-# FarmFresh
+# FarmFresh - English

-FarmFresh Organix is a company that specializes in producing and supplying organic agricultural products and solutions.
-With a focus on sustainable and eco-friendly farming practices, FarmFresh Organix aims to provide high-quality organic products to farmers, gardeners, and agricultural businesses.
+FarmFresh is a company that specializes in producing and supplying organic agricultural products and solutions.
+With a focus on sustainable and eco-friendly farming practices, FarmFresh aims to provide high-quality organic products to farmers, gardeners, and agricultural businesses.

 ## Processes
 -	Organic fertilizers